pranamg/PythonInExcel/docs/05-Predictive Modeling_02-Classification (Predicting Categorical Values).md

-Okay, let's tackle **Predictive Modeling - 2.
+The next topic in the predictive modeling series is **Predictive Modeling - 2.
 Classification (Predicting Categorical Values)**.

-Classification is used when your goal is to predict which category or class an observation belongs to.
-This is common in tasks like predicting customer churn (Churn/No Churn), identifying fraudulent transactions (Fraud/Not Fraud), or categorizing emails (Spam/Not Spam).
+Classification models solve the important task of predicting categorical outcomes - assigning observations to specific classes or categories.
+These models are essential for business applications such as predicting customer churn (Churn/No Churn), detecting fraudulent transactions (Fraud/Not Fraud), and filtering emails (Spam/Not Spam).

-Based on your `piplist.txt`, you have `pandas`, `numpy`, `scikit-learn` (which provides a wide array of classification algorithms, data splitting tools, and evaluation metrics), `seaborn`, and `matplotlib`.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas`, `numpy`, `scikit-learn` (which provides a wide array of classification algorithms, data splitting tools, and evaluation metrics), `seaborn`, and `matplotlib`.
 This is exactly what we need for a typical classification workflow.

 **Step 1: Generate Sample Data for Classification**